EvilPatrick06/Programming-Class-Project/Documentation/Collaboration-Process.md

 ## Best Practices

-- Always ensure the testing branch remains intact
+- Always ensure the main branch remains intact
 - Communicate with team members before making changes to the main branch
 - Use descriptive commit messages
 - Test thoroughly before promoting code from testing to main branch